questions? Helping you say 'yes'

 All local NCS providers are selected through a vigorous assessment process where they have to show experience of running youth programmes while meeting the safety and risk management requirements set out in the government contracts.
 All staff are CRB checked and trained to deliver NCS and all activities are overseen by qualified instructors.

-Whether you are at school or not, if you are 16-17 years old in England, you can take part.
+Whether you are at school or not, if you are 16-17 years old in England or Northern Ireland, you can take part.

 No. NCS is an inclusive programme, open to anyone of the right age.